Dear Victoria

 Compliance review of statistics in development from the Winter Coronavirus (COVID-19) Infection Study, England and Scotland

 Thank you very much for inviting us to independently review the trustworthiness, quality and value of the statistics in development from the Winter Coronavirus (COVID-19) Infection Study (Winter CIS).
-The Winter CIS was launched by the Office for National Statistics (ONS) in November 2023, covering households in England and Scotland.
+The Winter CIS was jointly developed by the Office for National Statistics (ONS) and the UK Health Security Agency (UKHSA), covering households in England and Scotland.
 On 21 December 2023, using raw survey data from the Winter CIS, UKHSA first published a series of reports titled Estimates of Epidemiological Characteristics.

 Information about COVID-19 (that can be caused by the coronavirus SARS-Cov-2) continues to be of high interest for expert users, such as public health and NHS officials, health researchers and the media, who have used your Winter CIS estimates over the winter for a number of reasons: